Mattixonix/real-estate-manager/readme.md

   <b>Entity management is supported by many facilities:</b>
   <ul>
     <li>
-      Field widget "Realestate Manager Entity Reference Autocomplete", is used as default in each module entity.
-It's base functionality is to modify results, by display next to entity name its parent entity name.
+      Field widget "Real Estate Manager Entity Reference Autocomplete", is used as default in each module entity.
+Its base functionality is to modify results, by displaying next to entity name its parent entity name.
 Also it's removing final floors from results.
     </li>
     <li>
       If the View module is enabled, there are prepared views with sorting, filtering, multiple publish and delete options.
     </li>
     <li>
-      Views also adds to entities list operation, which will display all child entities with all operations mention above.
+      Views also adds to entities, list operation, which will display all child entities with all operations mentioned above.
     </li>
     <li>
       Navigation between content and types through tabs.
     </li>
     <li>
-      Finally the option "Clear data" allows to remove all module data in one place, that prepare module to uninstall.
+      Finally the option "Clear data" allows the user to remove all module data in one place, which will prepare the module to uninstall.
     </li>
   </ul>
 </p>
 <h2>Presentation module</h2>
 <p>
-  Module provide clean block, used to presenting real estates in any way, through additional plugins. </br>
-  Module has plugin manager, which gather all plugins and display them in a predetermined way.
+  Module provides a clean block, used to present real estates in any way, through additional plugins.
+Module has a plugin manager, which gathers all plugins and displays them in a predetermined way.
 This is designed in such a way that external modules can create their own plugins.
 Block configuration form has tabs, each for every plugin, allowing only selected ones to be included.
-Each enabled plugin have its own settings form and generates its content base on them.
+Each enabled plugin has its own settings form and generates its content based on them.
 Additionally, the order of plugins is configurable.
 </p>
 <p>
-  Block will display two sections - the tabs with list of enabled plugins and first chosen tab.
+  Block will display two sections - the tabs with a list of enabled plugins and first chosen tab.
 Switching a tab will change the associated content by ajax reloading.
 The block must have at least one plugin enabled to be displayed.
   If only one plugin is enabled, tabs will not be displayed.
 The block can be placed repeatedly in different places on the page in any configuration.
 </p>
 <h2>Visualization module</h2>
 <p>
   A module that provides the Presentation module plugin.
 The main task of the plugin is displaying data in an attractive visual way to the end user and finally contact in order to obtain a lead.
 It also provides a coordinate field to every entity type except Estate because it has no parent entity.
   Coordinates are a text field into which the attribute value should be pasted "d" path, previously prepared by the graphic designer, to be displayed in SVG embedded in the main image of the parent entity.
 </p>